One Credit Union Axes All Fees: Bold Strategy or Big Mistake?

 So though Amplify’s data set is rich, it has far fewer variables than a bigger institution would have.
 And while bigger banks can afford to crunch bigger data sets, analysis won’t necessarily offer great insight.

-On top of that, some credit union experts say the fee income per asset ratio in credit unions with a low-income designation are a financial necessity to the organization.
-“These fees are what allow those credit unions to serve their members,” states a creditunion.com article.
+But even some credit unions would struggle to follow Amplify’s example.
+Some say the fee income per asset ratio in credit unions with a low-income designation are a financial necessity.
+“These fees are what allow those credit unions to serve their members,” says a creditunion.com article.
 “In many cases, these fees are a cheaper or more palatable option than higher loan rates or restrictive services/underwriting practices.”

 Read More: Banking’s Big Noninterest Income Problem & How to Deal With It